-The 2020-2021 cost for breakfast is \$1.85, lunch cost for K-4 is \$2.50.
-Individual milk cartons are 60¢.
+The 2022-2023 cost for breakfast is \$1.95, lunch costs for UPK-4 is \$2.60.

 The U.S. Government will continue to provide free and reduced lunches at no direct cost to the local school district under the guidelines of the Free/Reduced Lunch Program.
-To qualify for this program, parents must complete the application that was sent home and return it no later than October 20th.
-Applications for free or reduced prices for lunches are to be directed/mailed to the Food Service office (315-687-2864).
+To qualify for this program, parents must complete the application that was sent home.
+Applications for free or reduced prices for lunches are to be directed/mailed to the Food Service office at (315) 687-2864.
 Formal applications are required in order to qualify for this particular program.